-For RHCs reimbursed under the prospective payments system (PPS), a change in scope of service is defined as a change in the type, intensity, duration, and/or amount of services provided by the RHC.
-For RHCs reimbursed under the APM, the Department considers a change in scope of service to be a change only in the type of services provided by the RHC.
+For RHCs reimbursed under the prospective payment system (PPS), a change in scope of service is defined as a change in the type, intensity, duration, and/or amount of services provided by the RHC.
+For RHCs reimbursed under the Alternate Payment Methodology (APM), the Agency considers a change in scope of service to be a change only in the type of services provided by the RHC.
 For centers paid under the APM, changes in intensity, duration, and/or amount of services will be addressed in the next scheduled encounter rate rebase.
-Changes in scope of service apply only to covered, Medicaid services.
+Changes in scope of service apply only to covered Medicaid services.